roblox-ts/vscode-roblox-ts/README.md

 ## Release Notes

+### 0.2.0
+- Added setting to remove deprecated members from intellisense (enabled by default.)
+- Property declarations with the @hidden JSDoc tag are removed from intellisense.

+### 0.1.2
+- Removed thread.LUA_THREAD and Function.prototype

 ### 0.1.1
 - Fixed Open Output not working on non-TS files.

 ### 0.1.0
 - Fixed performance issue on larger projects.
 - Added an "Open Output" command to open the output file of a source file.

 ### 0.0.8